 Julie Mehretu is a contemporary Ethiopian-born American artist.
 She was born in the year 1970 in Addis Ababa, Ethiopia, not as an artist but as the first child of a professor who moved with his family to East Lansing, Michigan in 1977, to occupy a teaching position at Michigan State University.

-Julie grew up with a deep flair for painting and with self-encouragement, she was able to fulfill her dreams.
+Julie grew up with a deep flair for painting and with self-encouragement, she was able to fulfil her dreams.

 Julie studied at University Cheikh Anta Diop, Dakar (1990–91), earned a BA from Kalamazoo College, Michigan (1992), she began to lay a foundation for an art career independently before attending the MFA program at the Rhode Island School of Design, where she received her degree in 1997.
 She was a resident of the CORE Program, Glassell School of Art, Museum of Fine Arts, Houston (1997–98) and the Artist-in-Residence Program at the Studio Museum in Harlem (2001).